menice4/final-project-airon-chefs/README.md

 ### Quizmania

-A multiplayer web based quiz website where you can compete on your own or with your friends by answering questions and getting points/
+A multiplayer web based quiz website where you can compete on your own or with your friends by answering questions and scoring points.

 **Live Demo:** [Quizmania](https://final-project-quiz-mania.vercel.app/)